Tokyo: Teppanyaki lunch at Okahan Honten in Ginza

 Okahan, teppanyaki restaurant in Tokyo

-I arrived at Okahan 15 minutes after they opened for lunch, but the restaurant was already full, so I put my name on the waiting list and 20 minutes later, I was assigned a seat.
+I arrived at Okahan about 15 minutes after they opened for lunch, and the restaurant was already full.
+I put my name on the waiting list and took a seat nearby.
+About 20 minutes later, I was shown to a spot at the counter.

-Okahan is known for Matsuzaka beef, which is one of the premium wagyu brands in Japan.
-It’s not Kobe wagyu, but I’d doubt that you’d be able to taste the difference, if you’re not a seasoned wagyu-eater.
+Okahan is known for Matsuzaka beef, one of Japan’s most prestigious wagyu brands.
+It’s not Kobe beef, but unless you’re a very experienced wagyu eater, I doubt you’d be able to tell the difference.

 Generic selectors